VieVaWaldi/VieVaWaldi/README.md

   VieVaWaldi here :)
 </h2>

-Currently working on an AI that learns to play 3D first person shooters.
-I dont commit all that often when I work on my own though.
+Currently working onon an AI that learns to play 3D first person shooters and i am also a reasearch assistant at DIGICHer.

+I often forget commiting to git when I work on my own haha

 ### tl;dr me

 I love to build and i love it even more to combine that with AI, especially RL.
-Currently working as a Freelancer and writing my master thesis at the FSU Jena.

 ### GitHub Stats